 Some of these functions might be deal breakers for you, others might simply be convenient.
 But the more functions you can use that are included in your event management solution already, the lower your overall event budget expenses are going to be, and the faster you can ROI.

 We don’t actually know what this coming year is going to bring, but we’re sensing some battening down of the proverbial hatches.
 If your company is doing so, consider that maybe you need to get rid of something bigger, and exchange it for something better.
-A new event management platform that lets you do more for less money might be just what you need to sail past your event goals, and impress everyone.
+A new event management platform that lets you do more for less money might be just what you need to sail past your event goals, ROI faster, and impress everyone.
+Especially your boss.
+You know, the one who has to approve your next event budget.